Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 Data-oriented Design is fascinating.
 Understanding how computers work, how the memory and the CPU work, is crucial to optimise algorithms.
-The changes we've applied are small compared to performance improvement it has brought!
+The changes we've applied are small compared to the performance improvement they have provided!

 You said everything above 200ms is unacceptable.
 With 676µs, I reckon the target is reached.
 It's even below the napkin maths about main memory access, which suggests we are not hitting the RAM anymore in the filters and sorters (not in an uncivilised way at least).
-Also, it's funny that the difference between a L1-L2 caches access (1-4ns) and a main memory access (100ns) is in average 40 times faster, which looks suspiciously similar to the 78 times factor we see here.
-It confirms we are hitting L1 more frequently than L2, which is a good sign!
+Also, it's funny that the difference between an L1/L2 cache access (1-4ns) and a main memory access (100ns) is on average 40 times faster, which looks suspiciously similar to the 78 times factor we see here.
+It also suggests we are hitting L1 more frequently than L2, which is a good sign!

 {% end %}